selyukin/PUI2016_se1296/HW4_se1296/README.md

 ## Assignment 3: Reproduce Hard to Employ study

 I worked on this assignment with Marc Toneatto and Sebastion Bana.
 Code is taken from the skeleton notebook provided in the assignment instructions.

+## Assignment 4: Correlation tests for CitiBike

+I worked on this assignment with Marc Toneatto, Sebastian Bana, Jonathan Geis, and Ben Alpert.
+Code was taken from the skeleton notebook provided in the assignment instructions.